-Several factors can affect the digestive system, but the exact cause of IBS-D is unknown.
-People may have IBS-D for more than 1 reason, and those reasons can be different for every person.
+IBS-D is a complicated condition as several factors can affect the digestive system.
+People may have IBS-D for more than one reason, and those reasons can be different for every person.

 Explore the possible causes of IBS-D. Watch the video to get a closer look.

 There is a 2-way communication system between the brain and the digestive system, known as the

 Normally, signals go back and forth between the brain and the digestive system to help your body know when you have eaten enough, when to start digesting food, and when to have bowel movements.

 Changes in these signals can cause problems on either the digestive or brain side, which may lead to stress, anxiety, depression, or symptoms such as pain or diarrhea.